twinh/wei/docs/zh-CN/api/isEntityExists.md

 $em->flush();

-// Check if the id=1 User exists if ($widget->isEntityExists('1', 'User')) {
+// Check if the id=1 user exists if ($widget->isEntityExists('1', 'User')) {
     echo 'Yes';
 } else {